 The main highlight of this model is the Sports-Auto-Focus function that gives you a brilliant focus on both eyepieces and shows ultra-sharp images.

 Skin-friendly eyecups are also provided for more comfort and incident light protection.
-It’s also highly durable, thanks to its polycarbonate and non-slip rubber-armour covering — that makes it perfect for an adventurous user.
+It’s also highly durable, thanks to its polycarbonate and non-slip rubber-armour covering — that makes it the best binoculars in Singapore for adventurous users.

 - Porro Prism